KIR-CellDIVE/wsi-segmentation/README.md

 ###################################
 ```

-In order to make it easier to run the container in the future we create to bash scripts `wsi-segmentation-gpu` and `wsi-segmentation-cpu` in `~/.local/bin` that can be simpled called from anywhere inside the console.
+In order to make it easier to run the container in the future we create to bash scripts `wsi-segmentation-gpu` and `wsi-segmentation-cpu` in `~/.local/bin` that can simply be called from anywhere inside the console.
 Adapt these command if you decided to download and build the container in a different directory.
 (Skip this step if rather start the containers directly yourself).

 We make sure that `~/.local/bin` exists.
 ```bash